-TIP # 1: Matching text fields applies to the use of equal, not equal, begins with, doesn't begin with, contains, doesn't contain operators:
+TIP no. 2: Comparing text fields ignores diacritics for the use of operators equal, not equal, begins with, doesn't begin with, contains, doesn't contain:

-Example 1: City equals "Červené Pečky" finds not only records with "Červené Pečky" but also "Cervené Pecky".
+Example 1: A city equals to "Červené Pečky" finds not only records with a value of "Červené Pečky" but also "Cervené Pecky".

-Example 2: City equals "Cervené Pecky" finds not only records with the value "Cervené Pecky" but also "Červené Pečky".
+Example 2: A city equals to"Cervené Pecky" finds not only records with a value of "Cervené Pecky", but also "Červené Pečky".

 While creating your filters, you can review the number of recipients that match the conditions you specify at any time by clicking Verify rules.

 Clicking on the Number of matching records, these recipients will be exported to CSV (once the export is completed, you will find it for download in Notifications, on the top right of the page – )